 You can find two regions in the test strip that can help you identify the test results - The Test region and the Control region.
 The control regions will indicate the test is functional.
 The test region will differ from one panel to another, as the number of test regions will be based on the panel you choose to test.
 The control region is marked with C, and the Test region is marked with T.

-Most of the employment drug tests in the United States would be a 5-panel drug test as per the federal drug testing guidelines.
+Most of the employment drug tests in the United States would be a standard 5-panel drug test for screening employees as per the federal drug testing guidelines.
 That means the test strip would contain one control region and testing regions labeled as marijuana, cocaine, etc.

 The test is positive if you cannot find any line in the test region.
 The colored line will always appear in the control region.
 If there is no line in the control region, then the drug test is considered invalid.
 A colored line in the test region and the control region is deemed to be negative.
 The intensity of the colored line does not matter in your drug test strip.
 A faint line does not indicate that you have small amounts of drug traces.